 - 1. Enter into Section 106 agreements to make provisions to mitigate the impacts of the development where necessary or appropriate.
-Section 106 will remain the appropriate mechanism for securing land and works along with financial contributions where a sum for the necessary infrastructure is not secured via CIL; and/or - 2.
+Section 106 will remain the appropriate mechanism for securing land and works along with financial contributions; and/or - 2.
 Make a proportionate contribution on a retrospective basis towards such infrastructure as may have been forward-funded from other sources where the provision of that infrastructure is necessary to facilitate and/or minimise the impacts of their development (including the cumulative impacts of planned development).